 Morphs for Blender are located in the Shape Keys section.
 Character Creator 4 has populated the slots with empty names, making this process much easier than if you had to manually insert the names.

-Blender has many tools for sculpting expressions efficiently.
+Blender character creation has many tools for sculpting expressions efficiently.
 I use a combination of the sculpting tools and the Edit Mesh tools.
 Also, Blender has a feature called Blend from Shape Key, which allows you to select aspects of your model and add or subtract other shape key data.
 It’s very useful for this process and in general.

 When you’re finished editing, export as an FBX back to CC4.
 Uncheck Add Leaf Bones before you finish the export.